-What we mean is the fact that majority of so-called travel articles in the media is more and more bought.
+What we mean is the fact that majority of so-called travel articles in the media is more and more bought and paid for material.
 Not by advertisers paying for ads but by advertisers inviting writers, all expenses paid, across the globe to write positive stuff.

-Below you will find two very recent articles about the famous Blue lagoon in Iceland.
-One author was invited over and wined and dined the whole trip free of charge.
+Below you will find two examples from two very different articles about the famous Blue lagoon in Iceland.
+One author was invited over, wined and dined the whole trip free of charge.
 The other was not.
+Guess which one.

 - The writer Kristen Sarah tells us we do not really need Dalai Lama anymore.
 Inner peace is found in the Blue lagoon.